ueberdosis/tiptap/docs/src/docPages/guide/menus.md

 :::

 ### Icons
 Most editor menus use icons for their buttons.
-In some of our demos, we use the open-source icon set [Remix Icon](https://remixicon.com/), that’s free to use.
+In some of our demos, we use the open source icon set [Remix Icon](https://remixicon.com/), that’s free to use.
 But it’s totally up to you what you use.
 Here are a few icon sets you can consider:

 * [Remix Icon](https://remixicon.com/#editor)
 * [Font Awesome](https://fontawesome.com/icons?c=editors)